NervanaSystems/ngraph/doc/examples/onnx_importer.md

     std::cout << op << std::endl;
 }
 ```
-The above code compiles to produce a list of all the supported operators for the `version` and `domain` you select.
-The output should look similar to what is below.
+The above code compiles to produce a list of all the supported operators for the `version` and `domain` you selected.
+The output should be a list similar to this:
 ```
 Abs
 Acos